When you complete your paper ballot, you must sign the certification envelope. How does it work from here? Hint: Don’t worry about that middle name.

 - The style of your signature is what matters– don’t worry about including a middle name or initial.

-- If it matches, you are good to go and your Voter account will change your status to Accepted.
+- If it matches, you are good to go and your ballot will be processed.

 - If it does not match after being reviewed three times, it will be rejected and you will be sent a “Cure” letter.